Currently available funding

 This Annex sets out the operational rules for the programme.
 The programme agreement is based on the MoUs, the concept note, and comments made by the FMC.
 Commitments, statements and guarantees, explicit as well as implicit, made in the concept note, are binding for the National Focal Point and the Programme Operator unless otherwise explicitly stipulated in the annexes to this programme agreement.

-The Programme Operator (PO) is the Centre for International Cooperation in Education – Dům zahraniční spolupráce (DZS).
-The Norwegian Agency for International Cooperation and Quality enhancement in Higher Education (DIKU, formerly SIU) and the National Agency for International Education Affairs (AIBA) are the Donor Programme Partners (DPP).
+The Programme Operator (PO) is the Czech National Agency for International Education and Research – Dům zahraniční spolupráce (DZS).
+The Norwegian Agency for International Cooperation and Quality enhancement in Higher Education (Diku, formerly SIU) and the National Agency for International Education Affairs (AIBA) are the Donor Programme Partners (DPP).

 - Strengthened institutional cooperation at all levels of education, with a special focus on democracy and citizenship education (Outcome 1)